octimot/StoryToolkitAI/docs/architecture/engine-ui-separation.md

 - UI-independent processing;
 - simple event reporting;
 - tests that protect the dependency direction;
-- a codebase ready for a process boundary in Version 2.
+- a stable internal boundary that prepares the codebase for a separate process in Version 2.

 Version 1 does not require an HTTP API, a separate engine process or a new frontend.